How Does the Federal Solar Tax Credit Work?

 Are there other solar energy incentives?

-• Utility company incentives: Local utility companies often offer incentives to get homeowners to purchase home solar power systems.
+Local utility companies may offer incentives to get homeowners to purchase home solar power systems.
 Some companies subsidize the cost of installation or offer rebates, depending on the amount of energy a system produces.

 Other incentives may include subsidized loans, tax exemptions and solar renewable energy certificates (SRECs).
-Before purchasing a system, talk to a local solar installer — they likely know about the incentives available in your area.
+Before purchasing a system, it’s best to talk to a local solar installer since they likely know about any incentives currently available in your area.

 How much do solar panels cost?